hifi/heisenbridge/README.md

 7. Start a DM with `@heisenbridge:your.homeserver` to get online usage help

-To update your installation, run `pip install --upgrade --force-reinstall git+https://github.com/hifi/heisenbridge`
+To update your installation, run `pip install --upgrade heisenbridge`

 Develop
 -------